IBM/svn-connector-for-storediq/README.md

   Rename this file as `svn_conn.py`.
 The actual code for svn data source connector is written in the `svn_conn.py` module.
 The svn_conn.py will be containing APIs to connect and traverse through data sources.
 As mentioned in [Methodology](#methodology), need to add code for all four categories.

-  High level code for svn connector can be explained as follows.
+  High level flow of code for svn connector can be explained as follows.

   * *connect()* uses the information provided by constructor method to establish connection with the server that hosts the data source.
 The constructor method provides information that is collected by using the `Add Volume UI` dialog (explained in Test section).